Coroutine

 http://127.0.0.1:8787/test?name=hanmeimei

-The correct approach should be to use context to store request state data.
+The correct approach is to store request state in context:

 <?php